jackmiller2708/task-manager/README.md

   <img height="32" alt="Open in IDX" src="https://cdn.idx.dev/btn/open_dark_32.svg">
 </a>

 And follow the instructions and visual cues.
 That's it!!
-And the project is even started for you once it's done installing all the dependencies.
+The project is even automatically started for you once it's done installing all the dependencies.

 ### Locally

 This project is powered by [Bun](https://bun.sh/docs) so you'd need to install the latest version of Bun: [here](https://bun.sh/docs/installation).
-After installing Bun, all you need to do to set the project up is to run a single command:
+After installing Bun, all you need to do to set the project up is to run a single command in the project's root folder:

 ```
 bun install
 ```
 This command will install all the required dependencies of the project without you lifting a finger.

-### Running the dev server
+## Running the dev server

-If you're setting the project up via IDX, you can skip this step since IDX is going to launch a preview which is using the dev server already.
+If you're setting the project up via IDX, you can skip this step since IDX is going to automatically launch a project preview which it is using the dev server already.
 However you should know incase you need to start it manually.

-To start the dev server, run the command:
+To start the dev server, in the project's root folder, run the command:
 ```
 bun start
 ```